turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - SetNearPlane(float value)	-- Sets the near plane of the camera, which specifies the rendering cut off near the viewer.
 Must be a value greater than zero
 - GetFarPlane() : float result
 - SetFarPlane(float value)	-- Sets the far plane (view distance) of the camera
-- GetFocalDistance() : float result
+- GetFocalLength() : float result
-- SetFocalDistance(float value)	-- Sets the focal distance (focus distance) of the camera.
+- SetFocalLength(float value)	-- Sets the focal distance (focus distance) of the camera.
 This is used by depth of field.
 - GetApertureSize() : float result
 - SetApertureSize(float value)	-- Sets the aperture size of the camera.
 Larger values will make the depth of field effect stronger.
 - GetApertureShape() : float result